wasabipesto/beehive/src/controls-life/index.md

 Sometimes you’re a salesperson.
 Ideally you’d have time to learn everything there is to know about the job before you give a price, but there’s a thousand pages of specs and only two weeks before bids are due, plus you have five other projects to bid.
 So you figure out the most important details:

-- What equipment is going to be installed by others that need to be controlled?
+- What equipment is going to be installed by others that needs to be controlled?
 - What equipment are we going to install and control?
 - What existing equipment are we going to control?
 - Who are the approved vendors for equipment and devices?